Yaqub Nanautawi

-Muhammad Yaqub Nanautawi (1833–1884) was an Indian Islamic scholar, and one of the earliest teachers of Islamic Madrassa in Deoband, famously called Darul Uloom Deoband in India.
+Yaqub Nanautawi (1833–1884) was an Indian Islamic scholar, and one of the earliest teachers of Islamic Madrassa in Deoband, famously called Darul Uloom Deoband in India.
 He was the first principal of Darul Uloom Deoband.

-Name and lineage

-His ism (given name) was Muhammad Yaqub.
-His nasab (patronymic) meets Qasim ibn Muhammad ibn Abu Bakr.

 Early life and education

-Muhammad Yaqub was born in 1833, coinciding 13 Safar 1249 AH in British India, in the town of Nanauta, part of the Saharanpur District of the modern province of Uttar Pradesh, India.
-His father, Mamluk Ali, was one of the senior Muslim scholars of India at the time, and the head of Oriental Studies at Madrassa Gaziuddin Khan.
-Muhammad Yaqub studied most of the Islamic sciences under his father and Shah Abd al-Ghani Mujaddidi.
-His other teachers include Ahmad Ali Saharanpuri.
+Yaqub Nanautawi was born on either July 1, 1833, or July 2, 1883, in the Siddiqi family of Nanauta and was the son of Islamic scholar, Mamluk Ali Nanautawi. coinciding 13 Safar 1249 AH in British India, in the town of Nanauta, part of the Saharanpur District of the modern province of Uttar Pradesh, India.
+His father was one of the senior Muslim scholars of India at the time, and the head-teacher of Delhi Colleges.

-Muhammad Yaqub was trained in tasawwuf under Haji Imdadullah and received khilafah (authorization) from him in the Chishti, Naqshbandi, Qadiri, and Suhrawardi orders.
+Nanautawi studied most of the Islamic sciences under his father and Shah Abd al-Ghani Mujaddidi.
+His other teachers included Ahmad Ali Saharanpuri.
+He was trained in tasawwuf under Haji Imdadullah and received khilafah (authorization) from him in the Chishti, Naqshbandi, Qadiri, and Suhrawardi orders.